Cecilia Johansdotter: Biography

-However, a marriage alliance between the two feuding royal clans of Sverker and Eric is not entirely plausible.
-A contemporary document shows that she was the sister of another nobleman called Canute, known in an (alleged) lost document as Canute Ulvhildsson.
-According to an alternative hypothesis, the Queen's brother Canute was the son of an Ingeborg, daughter of Sigvard.
+However, a marriage alliance between the two feuding royal clans of Sverker and Erik is not entirely plausible.
+A contemporary document shows that she was the sister of another nobleman called Knut, known in an (alleged) lost document as Knut Ulvhildsson.
+According to an alternative hypothesis, the Queen's brother Knut was the son of an Ingeborg, daughter of Sigvard.
 These three persons were all donators to Vårfruberga Abbey.
 Some early-modern writers allege that the queen was a sister of Jarl Birger Brosa which is considered highly unlikely.
-As a girl (juuencula), the lady was to have been married to Prince Canute Eriksson about the year 1160, but the murder of Eric the Saint forced her to enter a convent while Canute escaped.
+As a girl (juuencula), the lady was to have been married to Prince Knut Eriksson about the year 1160, but the murder of Erik the Saint forced her to enter a convent while Knut escaped.
 In 1167, seven years later, her husband became King and she was made Queen of Sweden.

 There is only one story that truly mentions the Queen in more detail.
-In c.
-1190, the Queen was taken ill.
+In around 1190, the Queen was taken ill.
 It was a grave illness, and people worried that she would die.
 To avoid death, the Queen promised on her sick bed, that if God would spare her life, she would enter a convent after her recovery to show her gratitude.
 Eventually, she recovered from her sickness, but did not wish to become a nun, nor did her husband wish it.
 They sent an appeal to the Pope in Rome to ask if she could be released from her promise and continue her marital obligations.
-Canute argued that he must secure the support of her relatives in order to fight the pagans east of the Baltic Sea, and therefore maintain married life.
-The current Pope Celestine III wrote back to the Swedish bishops and asked that the circumstances should be further verified.
+Knut argued that he must secure the support of her relatives in order to fight the pagans east of the Baltic Sea, and therefore maintain married life.
+Pope Celestine III wrote back to the Swedish bishops and asked that the circumstances should be further verified.
 The outcome is not known.
 This letter is dated to 1193.
 The year of her death is unknown.